SahanUday/AirVix---Smart-AC-Remote-Control/README.md

      ```

 4. **Run the App**:
-   - Connect a device or start an emulator.
+   - Connect an Android device or start an emulator.
    - Run:
      ```bash
      flutter run